attack-monkey/Lean-Functional-Typescript/README.md

-# Lean Functional Typescript by Attack-monkey
+# A guide to Lean Functional Typescript
 A guide to Lean Functional Typescript

 ## Overview